-It was far more believable that only one out of a hundred and forty-four people would be awake at three in the morning, than that only one would sleep too soundly to be awakened at five.
+It was far more believable that only one out of a hundred and forty-four people would be awake at three

 That would do for a provisional explanation.

 And at the motel, the four of them had fled when he started screaming.
 That seemed to fit.
 They preferred sleeping victims, or at least unresisting ones.